ismailbozkurt/ismailbozkurt.github.io/Content/Notes2Myself/Notes2Myself.md

 > When you sum imagination and technical knowledge, you can invent infinite things.

->> What happens a website changes ui or functionality based on user via browser?
-For example, based on the information about the user, the website changes the ui or functionality. is it possible?
+> > What happens a website changes ui or functionality based on user via browser?
+For example, based on the information about the user, the website changes the ui or functionality.
+The real question, is it possible to do that in user side! is it possible?